Codefikeyz/Joystream_HR/weekly_summary_14-Jan-2024.md

 [Mr. Bovo](https://pioneerapp.xyz/#/members/4133)

-- A dedicated worker in the builders working group with expertise in core engineering and runtine development
+- Currently the Distribution working group lead and a dedicated worker in the builders working group with expertise in core engineering and runtine development
 - Recognised for his thorough investigation into storage node timeouts.
 - He has also conducted a valuable investigation into the selection process of the Atlas operator.